rethinkdb/rethinkdb_rebirth/mk/README.md

 The server may depend on some of the fetched dependencies.
 Accessing its web UI also requires the web assets.

-* `make rethinkdb`: Only build the server executable.
+* `make rebirthdb`: Only build the server executable.

 * `make tags`, `make etags`: Generate tag files used by vim and emacs.